Rei Davi

 Rei Davi (English: King David) is a Brazilian miniseries produced and broadcast by RecordTV.
-It premiered on January 12, 2012 and ended on May 3, 2012.
+It premiered on January 12, 2012, and ended on May 3, 2012.
 The series is based on the Books of Samuel and a part of I Kings.

 Synopsis

 The plot is based on I Samuel and II Samuel.
-It shows the life of David, a shepherd son of Jesse, who is very much envied by others.
-Saul, his main enemy, wants to kill him.
-Saul is slain in battle and David assumes the throne of Israel, but even so he will have enemies and many other things will happen to him.
-After several battles Saul surrenders to David his daughter Michal to become his wife in which he was always envious of David's other wives because of his infertility.
-After the death of Saul and Jonathan his son Etbaal takes over the throne of Israel while David reigns over the tribe of Judah.
-After the death of Etbaal, David becomes the king of Israel and makes the capital Jerusalem.
+It shows the life of David, a shepherd son of Jesse, who will become the most important king of Israel.
+After he wins several battles, including slaying the giant Goliath, king Saul marries him to Saul's younger daughter Michal, but she is always envious of David's other wives because of her infertility.
+King Saul, his main enemy, wants to kill him, but is slain in battle alongside his oldest son Jonathan, David's closest friend.
+David assumes the throne of Judah, ruling the land that belongs to his tribe, but even so he will have enemies: Saul's younger son Etbaal takes over the throne of Israel.
+After the death of Etbaal, David becomes the king of Israel and makes the city of Jerusalem the capital of his, now united, kingdom.